openvinotoolkit/open_model_zoo/demos/noise_suppression/python/README.md

-# Deep Noise Suppresion Python\* Demo
+# Noise Suppression Python\* Demo

-This README describes the Deep Noise Suppresion demo application.
+This README describes the Noise Suppresion demo application.

 ## How It Works